Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: Introduction

-Theoretical results for $s(\mu)$ indicate that it displays peak-dip structures associated with ETT in various 2D materials, such as gapped graphene monolayers \cite{Tsaran2017SciRep}, germanene \cite{Grassano2018PRB}, and semiconducting dichalcogenides \cite{Shubnyi2018FNT} (see also the review \cite{Galperin2018JETP}).
+Theoretical results for $s(\mu)$ indicate that it displays peak-dip structures associated with ETT in various 2D materials, such as gapped graphene monolayers \cite{Tsaran2017SciRep}, germanene \cite{Grassano2018PRB}, and semiconducting dichalcogenides \cite{Shubnyi2018FNT}.
 It is shown in \cite{Kulynych2022} that in the specific case of ETT occurring when the chemical potential crosses the saddle point in the dispersion, the differential entropy can be used to identify the type of associated van Hove singularity.

 For an infinite system, the energies of the relativistic Landau levels in graphene subjected to a perpendicular magnetic field $H$ and an in-plane electric field $E$ are given by \cite{Lukose2007PRL,Peres2007JPCM}